warthan07/Nemaktis/doc/source/high_level/tutorial.rst

     viewer = nm.FieldViewer(output_fields)
     viewer.plot()

-All parameters in this user interface should be pretty self-explanatory.
+All parameters in this user interface should be pretty self-explanatory, with lengths expressed in µm and optical element angles in ° with respect to ``x``.
 We will simply mention here that the quarter-wavelength and half-wavelength compensators are assumed to be achromatic, while the full-wave "tint sensitive" compensator is aproximated with a slab of wavelength-independent refractive index with a full-wave shift at a wavelength of 540 nm.

 Concerning color management, we assume a D65 light source and project the output light spectrum first on the XYZ space, then on the sRGB color space, to finally obtain a usual RGB picture.